 1. Samoyed Wearing a collar

-Put a collar on your dog before you give him a bath so that he can be easily controlled during the bath.
-This doesn’t seem to work for a good dog after years of “bathing”, but try it on a first time dog.
+Put a collar on your Samoyed before you bathe him so he can be easily controlled during the bath.
+This doesn’t seem to work for a good Samoyed after years of “bathing”, but try it on a first-time Samoyed.

 2. Samoyed Plugging ear canal

-Stuff the dog’s dinghy ear canal vertically with a cotton swab or tampon do not use a cotton ball, which will automatically fall out if the dog shakes its head during the bath.
+Stuff the Samoyed’s dinghy ear canal vertically with a cotton swab or tampon.
+Do not use a cotton ball, which will automatically fall out if the Samoyed shakes its head during the bath.

 Alternatively, use a dab of gentamycin ointment on the eyes to keep bathwater and dirty water out.